MRS. GUMMERSALT'S CAT

 Mrs. Gummersalt’s Cat

-It was Tuesday afternoon, October 20th, Bobbie and our girls were up at Miraloma school playground.
-As a relatively new Dad, I wanted to be with family, swinging on swings, sliding down slides and who doesn’t like pawing around in a sandbox.
-I knew Bobbie and the girls would construct a sand castle which always ended up looking more like shopping mall.
+It was Tuesday.
+A Goldilocks day not too hot, not too cold.
+Bobbie and our girls were up at Miraloma school playground.
+I wanted to be with them, swinging on swings, sliding down slides and pawing around in a sandbox.
+I knew Bobbie and the girls would construct a sandcastle which always ended up looking more like shopping mall.
 But, I couldn’t be with them.

-Getting into full study mode, I popped open a Schwepps ginger ale and sat at the table.
+Getting into full study mode, I popped open a Schweppes ginger ale and sat at the table.
 Two legal pads and two well sharpened #2 pencils lay to my right.
-I dove into my text.
+I dove into the text.

 By verdict of the Doge and carried over by Doge Tiepolo in 1291, the island of Murano was declared a true and proper industrial area and soon became the capital of glass production in the world.
 The Doge was represented by a head of state and flanked by a popular council called Arengo, among the various privileges they were afforded was the so called "Libro d'Oro" or golden book where the–

-A RAPPING on my back door scared the living sh()*&^%$ out of me.
+A RAPPING on my back door scared the hell out of me.
 I looked up in disbelief.
-My next door neighbor, on the right side, (It’s important to differentiate in case the good neighbor on the left ever reads this) continued her RAP, RAP, RAPPING.
+It was the wicked neighbor on our right, Mrs. Gummersalt.
+[It’s important to differentiate in case the good neighbor on the left ever reads this.]
+Mrs. Gummersalt continued her RAP, RAP, RAPPING.

-Mrs. Gummersalt was not tall.
-How had she scaled our four-foot, picket, backyard fence?
-I looked for her cliff-climbing gear.
-None.
-Maybe she was an Olympic hurdler?
+She was not young or tall.
+How had she scaled our four-foot, picket fence?
+She didn’t wear cliff-climbing gear.
+Maybe she was a hurdler in her youth?
 Perhaps a pole vaulter?

 She was dressed in Confederate Soldier grey.
 In fact she was grey.
 Grey, but very angry.
 And apparently her anger was directed at me.
 She pointed to the cliff.
 At the top, roosted twenty houses.
 Jutting out from each house were decks of various shapes and designs.
 And on a beautiful day like this almost every deck was occupied.
 Many of my above the cliff neighbors were having cocktails, enjoying music and fabulous views of San Francisco and the not so fabulous view down the cliff into my back yard.

 Except for two anemic forty-foot eucalyptus trees that had somehow taken root in the slick shale, no other life forms had established purchase on that rock wall.
 Neither tree’s branches were thick enough to bear the weight of a humming bird on the Jenny Craig diet.
-Yet, (call the book of Guinness Records!) near the tippy top of the tallest eucalyptus, feline claws extended into the green bark, mewed a black cat.
+Yet, (call the book of Guinness Records!) near the tippy top of the tallest eucalyptus, feline claws extended into the green bark.
+And connected to the talons mewed a black cat.
 Well almost all black.
 The back left paw was snowy white.
 Gummersalt’s cat.

-Neither tree trunk had a circumference over eight inches.
-But somehow, someway Mrs. Gummersalt’s cat had scaled the tree on the right and now MEOWED for help on a small branch near the top.
+Neither tree trunk had a circumference thicker than my arm.
+But somehow, someway Mrs. Gummersalt’s cat had scaled the tree and now MEOWED for help on a small branch near the top.

 I opened my kitchen door and Mrs. Gummersalt, bony fingers extended, pounced.
 “Vo vill git my cat!
 It’s en vour tree.
 On vour property.
 Vo are responsible.”